Main illustration: Sean Suchara

 That’s why we keep a close eye on churn, contraction and expansion trends to make sure we’re constantly delivering value to our customers.
 The obvious goal is for expansion to always exceed churn and contraction as we’ve modeled in the graph above.

-Here’s how we define our existing business KPIs:
+Here’s how we define our existing business metrics and KPIs:

 - Expansion dollars: The additional revenue from existing customers who have increased their spend.